sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

     ![](images/dev46.png)

 6. On the **Review your pipeline YAML** pane, review the sample pipeline.
-This is a rather straight-forward .NET application Build pipeline, which does the following:
+This is a rather straightforward .NET application Build pipeline, which does the following:

    - A single Stage: Build
    - A single Job: Build
    - 4 tasks within the Build Job:
-   - **DotNet Restore:** With NuGet Package Restore you can install all your project's dependency without having to store them in source control.
+   - **DotNet Restore:** With NuGet Package Restore, you can install all your project's dependencies without having to store them in source control.
    - **DotNet Build:** Builds a project and all of its dependencies.
-   - **DotNet Test:** .Net test driver used to execute unit tests.
+   - **DotNet Test:** .NET test driver used to execute unit tests.
    - **DotNet Publish:** Publishes the application and its dependencies to a folder for deployment to a hosting system.
 In this case, it's **Build.ArtifactStagingDirectory**.

      ![](images/dev47.png)